You view information about virus detection or risk detection and you need to know what the entry in the "Action" field means.

-View events where the action taken was invalid.
+View events where the action was taken was invalid.
 These risks may still be present on the computer.

-All actions failed/Failed to repair
+All actions failed or failed to repair

 View events where both the primary action and the secondary action that is configured for the risk cannot be carried out for some reason.